CyberOPS/tape-vim/README.md

 hidden undo files in `~/.vim/undodir` (`%AppData%\vim\undodir` on MS-Windows), minimizing litter in your file system.
 The undo files are given unique names based on their path allowing vim to identify two same named files, in different directories, as separate.
-These files will expire after a certain amount of days (defaults to 5) after last use giving you no reason to manually delete them along with their respective files.
+These files will expire after 5 (adjustable) days from last use giving you no reason to manually delete them when you delete their respective files.

 ## Install
 This script should work with unixy systems and MS Windows.